StanfordAHA/lassen/README.md

 | | | | Add multi-PE support to Peak |
 | | | | Change CoreIR mapper, PnR to support multi-PE |

-## Whitney architectural description
+## Architectural description
-Compared to the first generation PE (Diablo), Whitney shall have two new features:
+Compared to the first generation PE (Diablo), Lassen shall have two new features:
 * BFloat addition and multiplication in every PE
 * Transcendental functions (div, log, e^x, sin, pow) on BFloats implemented using a cluster of PEs and memory.
 The PEs and memory will get some small special instructions to support these operations.
 * It will not support denormalized numbers